AnnemarieD/webdriverio-workshop/BASIC_ASSIGNMENTS_EN.md

   Add the selenium config object to your config using the properties `seleniumInstallArgs` and `seleniumArgs`

-# Create page object models, components and run tests
+## Create page object models, components and run tests
   Use the [documentation](http://webdriver.io/guide/testrunner/pageobjects.html) if needed

   Open a terminal window

   Open another terminal window and change directory to `e2e-wdio-jasmine`

+### Create page object models
   Create a page object called `Page` `[page.js]`

     1. Add a method called `navigateTo` and make it navigate to a specific path which is passed in as an argument